 In that way, it will trigger lucidity and you will avoid waking up.

-Compared with other lucid dream techniques, this one is very simple.
+Compared with other lucid dreaming techniques, this one is very simple.

-You will be surprised how quickly you can achieve lucid dreaming by using it!
+Plus, you will be surprised how quickly you can achieve lucid dreaming by using it.

 When Jean Rausis tested it, 6 out of 10 people became lucid on the first try, the other 4 people succeeded on the 2 or the 3 attempts.